 Is Warping or “Re-Warping” Worth it in Honkai: Star Rail?

 If you’re not familiar with the concept of re-warping, it involves restarting your game to obtain a more favorable character from the beginning.
-Many people are wondering whether re-warping is worth it in Honkai: Star Rail, and the simple answer is no. Several significant factors contribute to this conclusion:
+Many people wonder whether re-warping is worth it in Honkai: Star Rail, and the simple answer is no. Several significant factors contribute to this conclusion:

-- Every Honkai: Star Rail player is required to create an account with MiHoYo, which is shared between all their games, such as Honkai Impact 3rd and Genshin Impact.
-If you want to warp without spending money, then you need to create an entirely new account every time, with a new email address and password, which can get super annoying.
+1. Every Honkai: Star Rail player must create an account with MiHoYo, which is shared between all their games, such as Honkai Impact 3rd and Genshin Impact.
+If you want to warp without spending money, you must create an entirely new account every time, with a new email address and password, which can get super annoying.

-- The game actually disincentivises you from re-warping because it showers you with plenty of warp tickets at the beginning of the game and even features a beginner Departure Warp banner that guarantees you a 5-Star Rarity character after 50 warps.
+3. The game disincentivises you from re-warping because it showers you with plenty of warp tickets at the beginning and even features a beginner Departure Warp banner that guarantees you a 5-Star Rarity character after 50 warps.
 This banner is only for new players and disappears after you finish it.
 For reference, I did not get any 5 Star Rarity warps and relied on the 50 warp special, which granted me Clara.

-- The actual probability that you warp a desired 5-Star Rarity character is exceptionally low (less than 1 per cent), so it might take you several rinses and repeats and hours before you get someone you like.
+4. The probability that you warp a desired 5-Star Rarity character is exceptionally low (less than 1 per cent), so it might take several rinses, repeats, and hours before you get someone you like.
 Simply playing the game and progressing will reward you with plenty of warp opportunities.

 How to Unlock The Gacha Element, Warping, in Honkai: Star Rail?